How do you register your self-employment?

 • if you are not a national of an EU country: valid residence permit including a permit entitling them to go self-employed

-• Supplement for authorised representatives: letter of attorney, competent proof of identification of the principal and the authorized representative
+• Supplement for authorized representatives: letter of attorney, competent proof of identification of the principal and the authorized representative

 • Supplement for minors: agreement of the parent or legal guardian (for sideline businesses) or permission of the guardianship court [Vormundschaftsgericht] (for main businesses)

-• entities listed in the registers of companies, cooperatives and partnerships or of associations [Handelsgister, Genossenschaftsregister, Vereinsregister] are required to submit a copy of an up-to-date and complete excerpt from their register
+• entities listed in the registers of companies, cooperatives and partnerships or of associations [Handelsregister, Genossenschaftsregister, Vereinsregister] are required to submit a copy of an up-to-date and complete excerpt from their register

 • trades requiring a special permit [erlaubnispflichtige und überwachungsbedürftige Gewerbe]: submit a copy of the permit